dojot/dojot/storage/time-series/influxdb/example/README.md

 # Example

+## Influxdb initial settings

+In this example, a script is executed for the initial settings of influxdb (creation of organization, user, password, token, ...).
+The `influxdb-setup` service in`docker-compose.yml` is responsible for running the `init-influx.sh` script that creates such initial configurations.

 ## Simulating dojot kafka messages with InfluxDB

 This example simulates dojot kafka messages that are consumed by InfluxDB-Storer and can be accessed by InfluxDB-Retriever via REST.